Halium/docs/Porting.md

 Which would you like? [aosp_arm-eng]
 ```

-Here you need to choose your device `cm_[your device]-userdebug`, example if you were to build the oneplus one you would choose `cm_bacon-userdebug` or `9`.
+Here you need to choose your device `cm_[your device]-userdebug`, example if you were to build the OnePlus One you would choose `cm_bacon-userdebug` or `9`.

+**//TODO: LineageOS recommends the breakfast tool instead of lunch.**

 ### Building the system.img and hybris-boot.img

-To build the system.img and hybris-boot.img, required to run halium reference rootfs use the following commands
+To build the `system.img` and `hybris-boot.img` - required for Halium - use the following commands

 ```
 mka hybris-boot
 mka systemimage
 ```

+If you are hitting an error with `mka hybris-boot` about the command `mkbootimg` missing, run `mka mkbootimg` and then `mka hybris-boot` again.

-Once you have hybris-boot.img and system.img built successfully you can move to testing this on your device.
+Once you have `hybris-boot.img` and `system.img` built successfully you can move to testing this on your device.

-TODO: add testing instructions in this file
+**//TODO: add testing instructions in this file**